top of page

 Vertical Climb - 26m

-Circling the shores of Lake Dobson, the Pandani Grove Nature Walk is a great little track getting you close to the endemic and beautiful Pandanis that thrive along the edge of the lake.
+Circling the shores of Lake Dobson, the Pandani Grove Nature Walk takes you close to the endemic Pandanis that thrive along the edge of the lake, along with showcasing the wonderful forest.

 Tarn Shelf Circuit